-State of Grace is a mini-mag published biweekly, right here, for you, by me (Grace).
-My boyfriend came up with the title in a fit of cleverness, and was banned to the pun porch for a few minutes before I realized it was great.
+State of Grace is a mini-mag published biweekly(bimonthly, bi-yearly?), right here, for you, by me (Grace).
+My friend came up with the title in a fit of cleverness, and was banned to the pun porch for a few minutes before I realized it was great.
 The goal of State of Grace is to make you laugh, or chortle, or at go ‘huhm.. that’s.. funny.’, which I accept as an in person response and interpret as great praise.
 Each issue will be modeled on a different print publication- see if you can guess!

 So, without further ado- issue 1, volume 1!